google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 ![center](res/time_series_2.png)

 <!--
 Sequence prediction is about predicting what happens next in a sequence.
-For example, if we have a years worth of data, we may want to know what happens in Q1 of the next year.
+For example, if we have a year's worth of data, we may want to know what happens in Q1 of the next year.

 Image Details: